-TMS targets the activity of nerve cells in your brain, which may help with depression.
-It could also help for OCD, anxiety, and PTSD.
-The procedure may also improve motor dysfunction, benefiting those with Parkinson’s disease, multiple sclerosis, or stroke rehabilitation.
+TMS targets the activity of nerve cells in your brain, which may help with depression and other mental health conditions.
+It may also help people with neurological disorders like Parkinson’s or multiple sclerosis.

 Transcranial magnetic stimulation (TMS) is a type of brain stimulation therapy.

-TMS is mainly used to treat depression.
-It’s had success helping people who don’t respond to antidepressant medication and psychotherapy.
-In fact, in 2008 the Food and Drug Administration (FDA) approved TMS for this purpose.
+TMS is FDA-approved to treat depression.
+It has had success helping people who don’t respond to antidepressant medication and psychotherapy.

-There’s also some evidence that TMS may help other disorders, like anxiety and Parkinson’s disease.
+There’s also some evidence that TMS may help other conditions, like anxiety and Parkinson’s disease.

-The therapy is done by a TMS technician or TMS physician.
-It’s an outpatient procedure, so it may be done in a medical clinic.
+A TMS technician or doctor performs the therapy session as an outpatient procedure.
+This means it may be done in a medical clinic.
 If it’s done in a hospital, you won’t need to stay overnight.

 Before the procedure, you’ll need to remove items that are sensitive to magnets, like jewelry.